 In November 2014, Ms. Bent was acting for a client who claimed to have suffered a catastrophic impairment as a result of a motor vehicle accident.
 Dr. Platnick was retained by the insurer to do an impairment calculation based on applicable criteria.
 The matter was eventually settled.
 A few days after the settlement, Ms. Bent posted an email on the OTLA members’ automated email service.
 Only OTLA members could subscribe and members who subscribed were obligated to undertake to maintain the confidentiality of the information provided.
 Ms. Bent’s email was however eventually leaked to the press.
 Ms. Bent’s email was entitled “Sibley Alters Doctors’ Reports” and made reference to two expert reports provided by Dr. Platnick in terms he claimed were defamatory.
 Dr. Platnick requested an apology and a retraction and when his requests went unanswered, he commenced a lawsuit.

 Dr. Platnick sued Ms. Bent and Lerners for libel, claiming damages of more than $15 million.
-The applicants defend the claim, advancing several defences, including justification and qualified privilege.
-The applicants successfully moved for a dismissal of the action under s.
+Ms. Bent and Lerners defended the claim, advancing several defences, including justification and qualified privilege.
+They successfully moved for a dismissal of the action under s.
 137.1 of the Courts of Justice Act, R.S.O.
 1990, c.
-C.43.
+C.43 on the basis that the proceeding arose from a communication relating to a matter of public interest.
 On appeal it was held that although the motion judge correctly determined that the expression in issue related to a matter of public interest, he erred in concluding that Dr. Platnick had failed to meet his onus under ss.
 137.1(4)(a) and (b).
 The Court of Appeal found that on a proper application of those provisions, Dr. Platnick had met that onus.
 It was further held that s.
 137.1 did not infringe s.
 7 or s.
 15 of the Canadian Charter of Rights and Freedoms.
 The appeal was allowed, the dismissal of the action was set aside and the matter remitted to the trial court.

 - Date modified: